Strategic Management Control

 How to reorganize a business

-Problems: inefficient production planning (delivery delays equal to 50% of the order portfolio); poor autonomy of staff in carrying out their tasks; incomplete and non-punctual management of warehouse stock; lack of in-depth knowledge of actual costs and production standards, suitable to support the management decision-making process.
+Challenges: Inefficient production scheduling (delivery delays amounting to 50% of the order backlog); limited staff autonomy in carrying out their duties; incomplete and erratic inventory management; lack of in-depth knowledge of actual costs and production standards sufficient to support management's decision-making process.

-Intervention: 18-month corporate reorganization activity with complete review of planning and production flows.
-Given the short delivery lead times for customers (11 days on average from the order), the following were gradually introduced: the use of phase schedules, to monitor production according to the expected dates and with a "pull" perspective, in which the downstream process "pulls" from the upstream process only what is required, at the right time, and in the desired quantity; weekly monitoring of workloads; "in the field" data collection at the terminal and analysis of times and methods by department, in order to optimize batches, cycles and production times (delivery delays reduced to 10% of the order portfolio).
-To increase the level of autonomy in work management, specific training, empowerment and proactive involvement plans for human resources were introduced, with the definition of roles, tasks, procedures and company objectives.
-Inefficient inventory management was resolved by implementing barcodes, for the correct detection of production/warehouse loading and unloading as well as to ensure material traceability.
-Finally, analytical-industrial accounting was implemented to determine the hourly cost for each process (grinding, tempering, layering, etc.) and not for each individual order, given their excessive number and the poor return in terms of information useful for the decision-making process and because the sales price lists are determined on the basis of the planned processes; the latter, therefore, were identified as cost and revenue centers on which to base the analysis of company profitability.
+Intervention: An 18-month corporate reorganization program, including a complete review of planning and production flows.
+Given the short delivery lead times for customers (an average of 11 days from order placement), the following were gradually introduced: the use of phase schedules to monitor production according to scheduled dates and a "pull" approach, in which the downstream process "pulls" from the upstream process only the required quantities, at the right time, and in the desired quantities; weekly workload monitoring; "on-site" data collection at the terminal; and departmental time and method analysis to optimize batches, cycles, and production schedules (delivery delays reduced to 10% of the order backlog).
+To increase autonomy in work management, specific training, accountability, and proactive human resources engagement programs were introduced, defining roles, tasks, procedures, and company objectives.
+Inefficient inventory management was resolved by implementing barcodes to correctly record production/warehouse loading and unloading operations and ensure material traceability.
+Finally, cost-based industrial accounting was implemented to determine the hourly cost for each process (grinding, tempering, layering, etc.) rather than for each individual job, given their excessive number and the limited return on investment in terms of information useful for decision-making.
+Furthermore, sales price lists are determined based on scheduled jobs.
+Therefore, these jobs were identified as cost and revenue centers on which to base the company's profitability analysis.